a-gubskiy/X.Extensions.Logging.Telegram/README.md

 **NuGet Package** - [X.Serilog.Sinks.Telegram](https://www.nuget.org/packages/X.Serilog.Sinks.Telegram/)

 ### Configuration
-In the examples bellow, the sink is writing to the Telegram channel. **Important:** Telegram bot token and chat id are absolutely required parameters!
+In the examples below, the sink is writing to the Telegram channel.
+Important: Telegram bot token and chat id are absolutely required parameters!
 If they won't be passed, an exception will be thrown.
-As other Serilog's sinks this one can be configured in two way, by fluent configuration or by appsettings file.
+Like other Serilog sinks, this one can be configured in two ways, by fluent configuration or by appsettings file.
 ```csharp
 // write events to the given channel
 Log.Logger = new LoggerConfiguration()